tuankhai292002/Vietnam-News-Genre-Classification/deploy_model/README.md

 # Vietnam News Genre Classification API

-The Vietnamese Text Classification API can be used as a tool for profanity checking and news genre classification.
+The Vietnamese News Genre Classification API can be used as a tool for profanity checking and news genre classification.

 ## Prerequisites